 One of my faaaavorite things to eat for dessert is just about any variety cooked fruit, any way you want to give it to me makes me a happy girl.
 Cobblers, pies, compotes & more.
-Something about it, mmmm!
-This recipe for Easy Peach Fritters is one of those recipes I go back to again and again.
+This recipe for Easy Peach Fritters is one of those recipes that makes everyone smile!

 eating devouring!
 Seriously!
 When I make them, poof!
 They disappear faster than a snowflake on an 80-degree day!